 - 1. Each teacher must: - a.
 Have a valid Illinois Professional Educator License issued by the State Superintendent of Education with the required endorsements as provided in the School Code. - b.
 Provide the District Office with a complete transcript of credits earned in institutions of higher education. - c.
 On or before September 1 of each year, unless otherwise provided in an applicable collective bargaining agreement, provide the District Office with a transcript of any credits earned since the date the last transcript was filed. - d.
 Notify the Superintendent of any change in the teacher's transcript. - 2.
-All teachers working in a program supported with federal funds under Title I, Part Amust meet applicable State certification and licensure requirements.
+All teachers with primary responsibility for instructing students in the core academic subject areas (science, the arts, reading or language arts, English, history, civics and government, economics, geography, foreign language, and mathematics) must be highly qualified for those assignments as determined by State and federal law.